 We encourage all districts to recognize these individuals during a November board meeting.
 A certificate is available for you to customize and present during these celebrations.
 Additionally, we ask you to include their spouses, children and other family members in these recognitions.

-Several Ohio school districts have already committed to this program and will honor their team members in November.
-These districts are Clear Fork Valley Local (Richland), Mad River Local (Montgomery), Hamilton Local (Franklin), Anthony Wayne Local (Lucas), Hilliard City and Medina County Career Center.
+Several Ohio school districts took time to honor their team members in November 2024. including Clear Fork Valley Local (Richland), Mad River Local (Montgomery), Hamilton Local (Franklin), Anthony Wayne Local (Lucas), Hilliard City and Medina County Career Center.

 “Clear Fork Schools are proud of our country and the ones that serve in the military forces,” stated Clear Fork Board of Education Member Brian Johnson.
 “We are honored to have veterans of the armed forces working in our schools and thank them for their service to our country.”